paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 Subsec. (g)(2)(E).
 Pub.
 L. 118–63, § 701(2), added subpar.
 (E).

 Subsec. (h).
 Pub.
-L. 118–63, § 781, substituted “may” for “shall” in introductory provisions.
+L. 118–63, § 781, substituted “may consult” for “shall consult” in introductory provisions.

 Pub.
 L. 118–63, § 347(a)(2)(B), substituted “subsection (a)(7)” for “subsection (a)(6)” in introductory provisions.